kyma-project/community/sig-and-wg/sig-core/proposals/common-validator.md

 include $(REPOSITORY_PATH)/scripts/template.go.mk
 ```

-Thanks to that all targets from `template.go.mk` are available in `makefile` for `ui-api-layer`.
+Thanks to that change, all targets from `template.go.mk` are available in the makefile for `ui-api-layer`.

-Unfortunately the structure of components may vary and they may be built in different way.
-For example `ui-api-layer` has `main.go` file on the root of the component, `binding-usage-controller` has it in `cmd/controller` directory.
-The template should handle such situation and it is also possible thanks to `template definition` and `eval` function.
+Unfortunately, the structure of components can vary and they can be built in different ways.
+For example, `ui-api-layer` has a `main.go` file at the root of the component, while `binding-usage-controller` has it in the `cmd/controller` directory.
+The template should handle such a situation, and it is possible thanks to `template definition` and `eval` functions.

-After introducing `template definition` the `makefiles` will look like that:
+After introducing `template definition`, the makefiles will look as follows:

 `template.go.mk`:
 ```makefile